A view of the Thames and London at night from up high A view of the Thames and London at night from up high

 Hampstead Heath

 Just next to Gospel Oak station there's the Parliament Hill area of Hampstead Heath.
-Trek up the hill and you'll be rewarded with clear views into central London and the sight of some of the city's most famous landmarks.
+Trek up the hill and you'll be rewarded with clear views of Central London and the sight of some of the city's most famous landmarks.
 There are benches where you can take in the views plus loads of grassy space to roam around.

 Greenwich Park – Viewpoints